telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 The example below demonstrates how to define a value template.

 > **Important**
-> Note that value template should be consisted of inline HTML elements only.
+> Note that value templates should consist of inline HTML elements only.

 ###### Example